masifrazzaq/test/README.md

 * Both the abstractions and their implementations are extensible by subclassing.
 This implementation of Bridge pattern allows to  combine the different abstractions and implementations and extend them independently
 * changes in the implementation of an abstraction has no impact on clients
 * Shares an implementation among multiple objects and fact remains hidden from the client.
+* --------------------------------------------------------------------------------------------
+* We implemented Bridge design pattern for Context Class as an abstraction.
+NutritionContext and PhysicalActivityContext Classes work independently and are extended from Context Class.
+Similarly Context Handler is extended from AbstractHandler class, which can be extended for future use.
+The features of Bridge design patterns were also used in ContextOntology class which was extended from AbstractOntology and lastly High level context reasoner i.e. HLCReasoner was extended from AbstractReasoner class.
+These were the core areas of High Level Context Awareness in which Bridge Design Patterns were used.

 ## Intent & Applicability for Singleton Design Pattern
 Ensured that a class only has one instance, and provide a global point of access to it.
 We also used singleton design pattern so that